 Estate Planning with Wills

-Most people know about wills and their basic purpose – to ensure that one's hard earned assets go to the right beneficiaries upon an individual's passing.
+Most people know about wills and their basic purpose – to ensure one's hard earned assets transfer to the right beneficiaries upon an individual's passing.
 However, wills can do so much more than simply dictate who inherits what.
-For examples, a properly drafted will can:
+A properly drafted will can also:

-• Better outline who gets what, but also, plan and address unintended beneficiaries.
+• Address contingent beneficiaries.
 The most common purpose for a will is to name which individual, or group, will receive specific, or general categories, of your property.
 The binding nature of the Will can alleviate later family strife.
-But, if a named beneficiary passes before you, or has a disability where an inheritance could disrupt that beneficiary's government benefits, then, a Will can also address alternate and successor beneficiaries.
+But, if a named beneficiary passes before you, or has a disability where an inheritance could disrupt that beneficiary's government benefits, then, a Will can also address alternate and successor beneficiaries and unique forced heirship concerns under Louisiana law.
+The Will can also clearly designate that any person not expressly named as a beneficiary was knowingly and intentionally omitted from the Last Will.

 • List funeral wishes.
-A will can state whether an individual wants to be buried or cremated, specify those process, and outline other funeral wishes.
+A will can state whether an individual wants to be buried or cremated and outline other funeral wishes.

-While wills can serve as powerful estate planning tools, they are only effective when properly drafted to suit the needs of each individual and to comply with all formal requirements.
-Our firm will review all your options with you and establish a will in a manner that ensures your wishes will be honored.
+While wills can serve as powerful estate planning tools, they are only effective when properly drafted to suit the needs of each individual and to comply with all formality requirements.
+Our firm will review your main goals and unique family circumstances so that we can make a best recommendation for estate planning that ensures your wishes will be honored.

 Contact our office today to schedule your initial consultation

-Christie Tournet & Associates is committed to answering your questions about Estate Planning, Successions & Probate and Commercial & Real Estate law issues in Mandeville, Covington, throughout St Tammany Parish and the Greater New Orleans area.
+Tournet Estate and Elder Law Group is committed to answering your questions about Estate Planning, Successions & Probate and Commercial & Real Estate law issues in Mandeville, Covington, throughout St Tammany Parish and the Greater New Orleans area.

 We'll gladly discuss your case with you at your convenience.
 Contact us today to schedule an appointment.